ndria00/Casper/README.md

 # Casper
-Casper is a native solver based on Counter Example Abstraction Refinement (CEGAR) for 2-ASP(Q) programs (i.e., programs with at most two quantifiers), possibly with weak constraints.
+Casper is a solver based on Counterexample-Guided Abstraction Refinement (CEGAR) for 2-ASP(Q) programs (i.e., programs with at most two quantifiers).

 In order to install and run Casper please clone this repository and then follow the instructions.